Focal-Plane Automan Camera

 The advert in the 1909 BJPA identifies the camera with Nimrod in the name, but the specification and drawing match this camera.
 The controls for the focal plane shutter also match.
 The camera is described as having the "New Model Focal Plane Shutter".

-The camera is complete with 3 original DDS and ground glass viewing screen.
+This example of the camera is complete with 3 original DDS (not shown in photos) and ground glass viewing screen.

 The photographer had the choice of using the focal plane shutter or the conventional Panoptic front shutter.
 It does not seem to be unusual for Hand & Stand cameras of this format to offer the user such choice.
 Another example can be seen in the Ernemann Heag VI.